 While a workplace accident can occur virtually anywhere, the most common types of workplace injuries include:

 The workplace injury attorneys from Noteboom—The Law Firm, can help you build a strong case following your workplace accident.
 We will thoroughly investigate, helping ensure you receive the workers’ compensation you are entitled to receive.

 Workers’ compensation laws vary from state to state.
 In the state of Texas, employers may opt out of carrying workers’ compensation insurance.
 Employers who opt-out are known as non-subscribers.
 These non-subscribers must inform all employees that they do not carry workers’ compensation insurance.
 Further, non-subscribers must file an annual DWC Form-005 with the DWC.
 If a workplace injury occurs in a non-subscriber workplace, an employee may sue for damages.
 If sued, a non-subscriber may not argue any of the following:

-As noted above, Fort Worth employers that opt out of workers’ compensation coverage could open themselves to employee lawsuits.
+As noted above, Hurst employers that opt out of workers’ compensation coverage could open themselves to employee lawsuits.
 There are other situations where a Texas employer can be sued following a workplace injury.
 If an employer intentionally causes an employee’s injury, the employee may sue.
 If the injuries are a direct result of gross negligence, the employer can be held liable for civil claim damages.
 Some employees may also receive additional protection under federal law (railroad workers, harbor workers, longshoremen, and others).